On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Introduction

 This paper is organised as follows.
 In Section~\ref{sec:strategy} we motivate our observational strategy and summarise the GW events from LVK's third run that we have targeted in our follow-up campaign.
 In Section~\ref{sec:gmos} we describe the data reduction and analysis.
-Section~\ref{sec:gw_model} includes the assumptions and models used for assessing the impact of lensing on GW signals.
-In Section~\ref{sec:kilonova_models} we present the models of KN lightcurves that we use to validate our follow-up observations.
+In Section~\ref{sec:models} we introduce the assumptions and models used for assessing the impact of lensing on the detectability of BNS mergers and their EM counterparts, and present the models of KN lightcurves that we use to validate our follow-up observations.
 In Section~\ref{sec:results} we discuss the physical interpretation of our observations and the candidates that we observed.
 We close by summarising our results in Section~\ref{sec:conclusions}, and by discussing the impact of posterior parameters on the observing strategy of future campaigns.
 We assume cosmology values presented in \citet{planck16}, with $h=0.678$, $H_0 = 100\, h\, \rm km\,s^{-1}\,Mpc^{-1}$, $\Omega_{\rm M} = 0.309$ and $\Omega_\Lambda = 0.691$.
 All celestial coordinates are stated at the J2000 epoch, and all magnitudes are stated in the AB system.